t41372/CSIA-FileRenamer/README.md

 You're a smart guy and I believe you will automatically understand my software by intuition!

 ## Known Issues
-  - It cannot handle files larger than ~140MB
+  - It might fail while handling files larger than ~140MB
+  - It might not rename if the target name contains illegal characters

 ## What can it do?